Marrakech is a vibrant and bustling city, known for its rich history, stunning architecture, and lively souks.

 On the flip side, the evenings are completely different!
 After the Iftar prayer, the city comes alive: cafés fill up, markets reopen, and the scent of food fills the air.

-You can experience "harira" soup and "chebakia" in a cozy local setting, seeing a different side of the city that you wouldn't see during any other time.
+You can experience "harira" soup and "chebakia" in a cozy local setting, seeing a different side of the city that you wouldn't see at any other time.

 If you’re into deep cultural experiences and don’t mind fewer restaurant options during the day, Ramadan can be a great time to visit.